Fight With Knowledge Not Fear

 If you experience any of the symptoms above, report them to your doctor immediately — even if they seem small.

-What is the NCCN standards?
+What are the NCCN standards?

 Despite growing evidence and patient advocacy, the NCCN (National Comprehensive Cancer Network) does not recommend routine brain MRI screening for any woman with breast cancer — including those with early-stage, high-risk, or metastatic disease.
 According to current guidelines, brain MRI prescreening is not recommended at all — regardless of stage, subtype, or risk level — unless the patient is already showing neurological symptoms (i.e., they are considered symptomatic).